Our Board

 Reuben WoodsBoard Member

-Kia ora koutou, I have been a corporate solicitor for more than 20 years working in New Zealand and London, and a partner at global law firm DLA Piper for more than 10 years.
-I have a teenage daughter (Phoebe) and young identical twin boys (Nico and Quinn), one of whom has CP.
-My partner is a medical doctor which helps our whanau to navigate and understand the various treatments and therapies available to Nico and also the inner workings of our public health system.
+Kia ora koutou, I have been a corporate solicitor for more than 25 years working in New Zealand and London, and a partner at global law firm DLA Piper for approximately 15 years.

-I am from Kai Tahu.
+I am from Ngāi Tahu.
 My hobbies (pre-kids) were surfing, guitar and most any sport I could get involved in.
-Nowadays all my time is consumed by the whanau and work, but I’m hopeful those hobbies will return to my life at some stage…
+Nowadays all my time is consumed by my whānau and work, but I’m hopeful those hobbies will return to my life at some stage soon.

 To contact the Board please email them at secretary@cpsociety.org.nz